openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 After Issuance, Credential Issuers SHOULD NOT store the Issuer-signed Credentials if they contain privacy-sensitive data.
 Wallets SHOULD store Credentials only in encrypted form, and, wherever possible, use hardware-backed encryption.
-Credentials that are no longer valid to present should be deleted as soon as possible.
+Wallets SHOULD not store Credentials longer than needed.

 ## Correlation